Gurudhakshaneiy

-Gurudhakshaneiy is a 1969 Indian Tamil-language drama film directed by A. P. Nagarajan.
+Gurudhakshanai is a 1969 Indian Tamil-language drama film written and directed by A. P. Nagarajan.
 The film stars Sivaji Ganesan, Jayalalithaa, Padmini and K. Balaji.
 It was released on 14 June 1969.

 Plot

 Kannan is an uneducated, hardworking, village farmer who is known to be quick in anger.
 Kanni is his lover.
-To the village, comes Devaki who is a teacher.
-Jealous elements start to spread rumors about Kannan and Devaki much to the chagrin of her father.
+A teacher named Devaki comes to the village.
+Jealous elements start to spread rumors about Kannan and Devaki, much to the chagrin of her father.
 However, Devaki is already engaged to Vasudevan, whose opinion alone matters to Devaki.
 Kanni also trusts Kannan.
-In the climax, it is revealed that Kannan has been secretly getting educated unable to bear the shame of doing so in public.
+In the climax, it is revealed that Kannan has been secretly getting educated with Devaki's help, unable to bear the shame of doing so in public.
 Vasudevan absolutely trusts Devaki even without questioning as does Kanni and everyone's doubts are cleared.

 Soundtrack

 The music was composed by Pukazhenthi, supervised by K. V. Mahadevan, with lyrics by Kannadasan.